Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Methodology: Fed-Listing

 where $\theta^{r-1}_{global}$ is the global model distributed at the beginning of round $r$, $\theta^r_{client}$ is the locally updated model parameter after round $r$, and $d_{out}$ is the output dimension.
 Over $R$ communication rounds, the complete gradient record for a client $k$ is represented as,

-For example, if there are $C$ clients and $R$ communication rounds, the server can obtain $C$ feature vectors of size $R$ each.
 For each data partitioning setting, we collected the last-layer gradients from individual clients, yielding a set of gradient records $\{G_k\}_{k=1}^i$, where $i$ denotes the number of clients.
 Each client’s gradients have their corresponding label distribution, which serves as the ground-truth target for training.
 To construct the attack dataset, the gradients from all clients are concatenated and flattened into fixed-length feature vectors to ensure compatibility with the neural network-based attack model.
 Exploiting the parameters or gradients of the final layer is a popular approach for inferring training data, specifically for recovering labels and label distributions, as demonstrated in several prior works~\cite{gu2023ldia, dai2024decaf, wang2024breaking}.